Our Purpose

 Cat’s Corner is a social enterprise

-At the end of 2022, we decided to align Cat's Corner with its mission and vision and to officially become an Non Profit Organization (NPO).
+At the end of 2022, we decided to align Cat's Corner with its mission and vision and to officially become a nonprofit organization (NPO).
+Jazz is Ubuntu, collective and cooperative by nature.
+It is negotiated democratically by many.
+We cannot own it.

 Cat's Corner has never been a "for-profit" organization.
-From the very first day Fred Ngo founded the school, every penny was reinvested in the development of the school, its program and its community.
+From the very first day Fred Ngo founded the school, every penny has been reinvested in the development of the school, its program and its community.
+By becoming an NPO, we hope that the governance of Cat's Corner will also be in the hands of the community, opening up the possibility that one day our vision may be realized.

 Work remains to be done to ensure that collective decisions continue to steer the local dance community towards greater recognition, practice and sharing of jazz as an Afro-descendant culture.
+Cat's Corner remains a place where our contribution to jazz culture is lived and negotiated.
+It retains its original purpose: to be a space and a community that never stops evolving with its members.

 Our Organization

-We rely on various action plans to bring our mission to life and bring our vision closer to reality
+We rely on various action plans to bring our mission to life and bring our vision closer to reality:

 Partnerships

-• 100lux
+100lux

-• Holla Jazz
+Holla Jazz

-• Afrodojo
+Afrodojo

-• CRIC
+CRIC Centre-Sud

-• Space rentals to black social dance events (i.e: JOAT, Tap Water Jam, All About The Funk…)
+Space rentals to Black social dance events (i.e: JOAT, Tap Water Jam, All About The Funk, …)

 Education

-• Culturally informed pedagogy
+Culturally informed pedagogy

-• Oral history
+Oral history

-• Accessibility to Ressources
+Accessibility to resources

-• Documentary viewing
+Documentary viewing

-• Discussion panels
+Discussion panels

-• Local historical tours
+Local historical tours

 Exchanges

-• Workshops
+Workshops

-• Cultural exchanges
+Cultural exchanges

-• Practice sessions
+Practice sessions

-• Exhibition battles
+Exhibition battles

-• Shows
+Shows

 Training

-• Black dance foundations
+Black dance foundations

-• Elective black dance classes such as Azonto, House, Waacking/Whacking etc.
+Elective Black dance classes such as Azonto, House, Waacking / Whacking, etc.

-• Music focussed classes with musicians
+Music-focused classes with musicians

 Events